teuben/GBT-EDGE/README.md

 For baseline fitting it is useful to know where the signal is expected.
 Using the -M flag you can place a mask file in **masks/mask_GAL.fits**, which should contain 0's and 1's where we expect signal.
-A mask can also be made using the **mk_mask.sh** script, documentation is embedded, but here is an example of use
+A mask can also be made using the **mk_mask.sh** script (you will need NEMO for this), documentation is embedded, but here is an example of use

       ./mk_mask.sh refmap=NGC0776/NGC0776_12CO_rebase3_smooth2_hanning2.fits  \